-- Place garlic evenly across dough.
+- Place garlic evenly across the dough.
 Slice mozzarella cheese into equal sizes and place evenly across the dough, do the same with tomatoes.

 - Slide pizza onto pizza stone, bake until dough is crisp and browned about 9-12 minutes.

-- Transfer to cutting board with pizza peel and cool 5 minutes.
+- Transfer to cutting board with pizza peel and cool for 5 minutes.
 Sprinkle with basil before cutting.